Get Your Case Reviewed by Our Experts

 Frequently Asked Questions About Brain Astrocytoma

-High-grade, malignant CNS tumor.
-Tumor board discussions guide complex therapy with simultaneous or sequential options and monitoring for recurrence.
+Anaplastic astrocytoma is a high-grade, malignant CNS tumor requiring surgery, radiotherapy, and chemotherapy.
+Tumor board discussions guide targeted therapy and monitoring for recurrence.

 Survival depends on tumor grade and treatment.
-Low-grade astrocytomas may allow long life with monitoring; high-grade types have shorter survival—but novel treatment options give additional years of life.
+Low-grade astrocytomas may allow long life with monitoring; high-grade types have shorter survival despite surgery, radiotherapy, and chemotherapy.

-Surgery is usually needed for biopsy and tumor removal—but may be limited by tumor location, or patient condition.
+Surgery is usually needed for biopsy and tumor removal, but may be limited by tumor location or patient condition.
 In some cases, monitoring or non-surgical therapy is used.

-Grade 4 astrocytoma (glioblastoma) has a poor prognosis with a median survival of about 12-18 months.
-Adding novel options improves prognosis.
+Grade 4 astrocytoma (glioblastoma) has a poor prognosis with a median survival of about 12-18 months despite surgery, radiotherapy, and chemotherapy.

-Grade shapes survival dramatically.
-Low-grade astrocytomas show 5-year survival over 70%, high-grade below 20%.
+Survival depends on grade: low-grade astrocytomas show 5-year survival over 70%, high-grade below 20%.
 Early diagnosis and comprehensive oncology care are vital.

 Astrocytoma treatment can combine surgery (keyhole or endoscopic), proton or radiation therapy, and innovative methods such as dendritic cell therapy, electrochemotherapy (ECT), and laser interstitial thermal therapy (LITT).
 Typically, the choice depends on tumor grade and location.